ajeetku/list-of-contents/readme.txt

 4. =Design Options=: Different design options for the TOC.

 == Changelog ==
+= 1.0.2 =
+* Added a block for the list of contents.
+* Resolved the pagination link issue nextpage.

 = 1.0.1 =
 * Added new design with order in parallel.
 * Admin settings update